elcorto/dotcp/README.md

 ```

 Since `dotcp` only considers files in `$DOTCP_DOTFILES/{user,root}`, you can
-place whatever else you like in the repo but outside of these dirs, for
+place whatever else you like in there but outside of these dirs, for
 instance some "admin notes", a README file or additional scripts.

 ## Options